freeCodeCamp/guide/src/pages/cplusplus/loops/index.md

 But the problem with this approach is that you have to write the same line again and again.
 And if suppose you have to print prime numbers from 1 to 1000 then this will be more hectic.
 Therefore, in order to solve such problems loops are introduced.

+There are different types of loop functions:
+### While and do while loops
 Lets write a program which will print numbers from 0 to 1000 including 1000 on the screen using a for loop.

 ``` c++